Team: 5 / Role: Game Designer, Visual Art Direction / Timeline: 4 Months

-Pitch Proposal: designed and prepared an initial pitch presentation for the project to the team.
+Pitch Proposal: designed the initial pitch & vision for the project to the team.

-Visual Art Direction/World Building: researched and developed a visual aesthetic for the gameplay assets and the environment.
+Visual Art Direction/World Building: developed a visual aesthetic for the gameplay assets and the environment.

-3D Asset Creation: modelled and textured four shattered puzzle objects from a rough concept to being in-game.
+3D Asset Creation: modelled and textured puzzle objects from sketches to implemented assets.

 Early Design Problem

 The core mechanic of the game is to solve shattered objects.
 But, what should the objects be composed of?

 As an initial test, we created two rough puzzles where one used abstract shapes and the other was a television.
 By playtesting, it was found that it is more satisfying to the user to solve a recognizable object, than an abstract structure.

 The player would be presented with a chaotic mess of floating parts.
 They would have to use AR space in order to decipher what the object is.